BB-301/c-mpsc/README.md

 ## Roadmap

 * I would like to identify more real life applications for which this library could be useful and add those as examples to the [examples](./examples) directory.
+* I want to add a section (to this README.md file) about error handling.
 * I just realized, at the moment of publication of this first version of the project, that there is currently no way for a consumer callback to know for which `mpsc_t` object it is being executed (except than to use a callback for no more than only one `mpsc_t` instance by application).
 That means that, for an application using multiple channel instances, and for which knowledge about the channel object for which the callback is being executed would be required, that application would have to implement an individual consumer callback function for each channel, even if the callback implementation is the same across some of the channels.
 This could easily be solved by allowing to store arbitrary application data in the `mpsc_t` object at instantiation time, and by providing a simple function to be able to retrieve said data from inside the callback (e.g., `void *mpsc_consumer_channel_context(mpsc_consumer_t *self)`).
 A similar function to be used with the producer object could also be added (e.g., `void *mpsc_producer_channel_context(mpsc_producer_t *self)`).

 ## Contact